-The FITS input file is opened, and the following header parameters are read: CRVAL1, CRVAL2, CRPIX1, CRPIX2, CD1_1, CD1_2, CD2_1, CD2_2, and DATE_OBS.
-The last parameter string is converted to Julian Date and used as the frame epoch; the other parameters are used in the mapping of RA and Dec to U-Scan coordinates and band-frame coordinates via the PRex subroutines j2k2us, sete2u, setus, and u2fnd2.
+The FITS input file is opened, and the following header parameters are read: CRVAL1, CRVAL2, CRPIX1, CRPIX2, CD1_1, CD1_2, CD2_1, CD2_2, SUN2SCX, SUN2SCY, SUN2SCZ, SCVELX,

+SCVELY, SCVELZ, and DATE_OBS.
+The last parameter string is converted to Julian Date and used as the frame epoch; the parameters with names beginning with "C" are used in the mapping of RA and Dec to U-Scan coordinates and band-frame coordinates via the PRex subroutines j2k2us, sete2u, setus, and u2fnd2; the parameters with names beginning with "s" are used for topocentric corrections for apparent SSO positions on the sky.

-A file containing orbital elements is required; this may be the "full" set ("-o1"), or the "subset" generated by ssoinit ("-o2").
+A file containing orbital elements is required; this may be the "full" set ("-01"), or the "subset" generated by ssoinit ("-02").
 The subset contains only objects in the scan swath, and for each such object, an additional data line exists which contains the spacecraft-centered J2000 unit vector to the object, the mean motion, the topocentric distance, and the eccentric anomaly, all evaluated for the epoch of a frame near the center of the scan being processed (or at least between the first and last frames of the scan).